Balancing the old and new

 Creativity and innovation

-Utilities pipes installation in Pingjiang Historic District © Suzhou
+Utilities pipes installation in Pingjiang Historic District © City of Suzhou

 - Under a guiding principle of ‘repair the old, retain the old’, traditional architecture, ancient bridges and other intangible heritage are protected and restored.